-Kranz Junior High School will support varied ways of parental involvement as they strive to develop and maintain an optimum learning environment for all students.
+Barber Middle School will support many varied ways of parental involvement in order to develop and maintain an optimum learning environment for all students.
 Parents and community members may contribute through volunteering at school and by creating a supportive environment.
-Parent and community member suggestions for improving Kranz Junior High School are encouraged and welcomed.
-Successful school, parent and community communication will strengthen and reinforce everyone's desire for continued achievement for every child in the district.
-The following activities, programs and/or services are provided by Kranz Junior High School to strengthen the partnership between school, home, and community:
+Parent and community member suggestions for improving Barber Middle School are encouraged and welcomed.
+Successful school, parent, and community communication will strengthen and reinforce everyone's desire for continued achievement for every child in the district.
+The following activities, programs and /or services are provided by Barber Middle School to strengthen the partnership between school, home, and community.
+We will offer flexible times for parent engagement opportunities that can accommodate all schedules.
+Events will be publicized to invite and encourage attendance; further, agendas, sign-in sheets, meetings minutes, and other forms of documentation will be kept for each event.